 What Happens If You Eat Very Old SPAM?

 It was in the humanitarian aid packets that were dropped into the city during the siege.
-Some of the cans were leftover from the Vietnam War and 20 years past their best-by date.
+Some cans were leftover from the Vietnam War and 20 years past their best-by date.
 Even dogs and cats didn’t want to eat the expired canned meat because it tasted so gross.

 Is Spam a good emergency food?